Table of Contents

 You can also just open a new terminal.

-Change the default terminal in VSCode or Cursor
+Change the default terminal in VS Code or Cursor IDE

-Ok so by now we have installed and configured Zsh, set Powerlevel10k as the theme, and installed a compatible font.
-VSCode or Cursor may still use the default Bash as the integrated terminal, so we want to change it to Zsh.
-After installing the font, restart VSCode or Cursor so it can detect it.
+By now we have installed and configured Zsh, set Powerlevel10k as the theme, and installed a compatible font.
+VS Code and Cursor IDE may still use Bash as the integrated terminal, so we want to switch the vscode terminal (or Cursor terminal) to Zsh.
+After installing the font, restart VS Code or Cursor so it can detect it.

-Now we can configure VSCode or Cursor to use Zsh.
+Now configure VS Code or Cursor to use Zsh.
 Add the following lines to settings.json or find them one by one in settings and apply them:

 | |